tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Explosive

+Hit or miss, this projectile does 1d6 damage to any one other foe near to the original target (champion: 2d6 to two other enemies; epic: 3d6 to three other enemies).

+---

 #### Forceful Impact

 When you hit with an attack using this ammunition, the target also pops free from each enemy engaged with it.